 It is work like this that inspires everything I write here.
 A few more examples will appear in the coming weeks.

-This entry is part of Jack Rusher’s journal, originally published February 25th, 2008, in New York.
+This entry is part of Jack Rusher’s archive, originally published February 25th, 2008, in New York.